-A £10 per person upper limit is baked into the scheme, but there’s no limit on how many times you could use it per day.
+A £10 per person upper limit was baked into the scheme and there was no limit on how many times you could have used it per day.

-If you ate breakfast, lunch and dinner out every Monday, Tuesday and Wednesday in August, you would save a maximum of £390 during the month.
-At a more realistic one meal out on each of the 13 eligible days, you would save a maximum of £130.
+If you ate breakfast, lunch and dinner out every Monday, Tuesday and Wednesday in August, you would have saved a maximum of £390 during the month.
+At a more realistic (but still ambitious) one meal out on each of the 13 eligible days, you would save a maximum of £130.

 However, even though the government is urging the public to go out and spend money, it remains the case that having fewer social contacts will make you less likely to catch COVID-19, which is still present in the UK.

 Pubs and restaurants can only open if they are deemed ‘COVID-19-secure’, but some have already been forced to close after patrons have become infected.